9r55hs/dai-lab-http-infrastructure/README.md

 - **Security**: the connection between the browser and the reverse proxy will be encrypted using HTTPS.
 - **Management**: a Web application will be deployed to manage the infrastructure.
 This application will allow to start/stop instances of the servers and to monitor the state of the infrastructure.

+> **Note:** The project was set up on a virtual machine running debian (CLI only).
+The service were then accessed through a virtual network (192.168.56.0/24).
+The machine's IP was 192.168.56.12 and was used in place of the local address.

 Step 0: GitHub repository
 -------------------------